ozguryazilimas/wp-postane/relevanssi/readme.txt

 * Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 3.5.8 =
+* Did you mean function had a XSS vulnerability, which is now removed.
+* Minimum word length wasn't applied to titles in indexing.
+It is now fixed.
+If you think this is a problem, rebuild the index.
+* TablePress compatibility has been improved.
+* Meta query handling has been improved, thanks to Maxime Culea.
+* Improved WP_Query parameter support: setting query variable `sentence` to 1 forces phrase search.
+* Improved ACF compatibility.

 = 3.5.7.1 =
 * Small fix for a bug that broke the settings page.